profdevi/MEdit/README.md

 # MEdit
-Simple C++ Colorizing Text Ediit for Windows
+Simple C++ Colorizing Text Editor for Windows that is written from scratch.
+Editor is not based on windows edit control.

 - Undo : Ctrl-Z
 - Redo : Ctrl-Y